 Although the legal environment of Mexico may be unfamiliar to U.S. businesspeople, fortunately there are a good selection of Mexican tax and business consulting agencies across Mexico and the United States to help you take advantage of government policies and to stay out of trouble.

 Legal Protection for IP

 In many countries intellectual property rights have very little protection.
 Starting production in those places is almost a guarantee of losing your intellectual property.
 However, Mexico has strong legal protections for intellectual property rights, said Pulido, which can help protect your company’s patents.

 Not everything in Mexico is sunshine and . . . resorts.
-There are also some drawbacks or challenges of doing business in Mexico.
-Here are a few things to watch out for.
+There are also some drawbacks or disadvantages of doing business in Mexico.
+But we don’t like to think of them as disadvantages per se; let’s call them challenges of doing business in Mexico because if you overcome the challenges and make big wins, then every effort you make is worth it.
+So here are a few challenges to be aware of.

 Avoid the Bad Guys